GiftXXVI/Session_10_Draft/README.md

 Docker provides the ability to package and run an application in a container.

-Docker Engine is a terminal
+## Docker Engine

+Docker Engine acts as a client-server application for building containers that can be accessed from the Terminal.

+It has the following components:

+- A server with a long-running daemon process `dockerd`.
+- APIs which specify interfaces that programs can use to talk to and instruct the Docker daemon.
+- A command line interface (CLI) client `docker`.

+## Docker Desktop

-Docker Desktop is an easy-to-install application for your Mac or Windows environment that enables you to build and share containerized applications and microservices.
+Docker Desktop is an easy-to-install application with a Graphical User Interface (GUI).
+It includes the Docker Engine and an easy to use GUI.
 It is available for MacOS, Windows and Linux (deb package for Debian/Ubuntu and rpm package for Fedora/Red Hat).

+## Docker Playground

 You can also use [Play with Docker](https://labs.play-with-docker.com/) to learn Docker in an online environment.

-Docker Engine

 ## Docker Images
 An image is a read-only template with instructions for creating a Docker container.